 By studying at Liverpool Hope University, you will be joining an academic community with a strong record in educational research.
 You will study in a supportive learning environment and be encouraged to develop your own research profile.

-Our Early Childhood blocks must be combined with one of the following blocks:
+Our Early Childhood block must be combined with one of the following blocks and indicated on your application form.

 The full Masters award requires you to gain 180 credits, including a 60 credit dissertation.
 The following modules are studied as part of the Early Childhood curriculum.
 The remaining credits should be made up from your other subject specialism.